moebrowne/mountainofcode.co.uk/Git-Seperate-SSH-Keys.md

 Git uses this environment variable when it calls SSH this allows us pass a path to the key to SSH using the `-i` flag.

+## Why Can't You Just Add Another Key To Your .ssh Directory?

+Good question.
+I could just generate a new key and stick it along side my current `id_rsa` key but I am using an SSH key manager that I wrote a little while back to help keep keys all separated and all the keys generated are in a subdirectory and doesn't look recursively when trying to find the right key to use.

 ## Requirements

 The `GIT_SSH_COMMAND` environment variable was only added in Git v2.3 so can only be used in v2.3 and above